Multi-index ensemble Kalman filtering: Numerical examples

 with a constant diffusion coefficient $\sigma =0.5$ and two types of potential functions:

 $(i)\; \:U(u)=u^2/2, \qquad \qquad \qquad \qquad \mbox{ \textbf{(OU)}}$

 $(ii)\: U(u)=u^2/4 +1/(4u^2+2), \qquad \mbox{\textbf{(DW)}}$.\\

-The numerical discretizations of~\eqref{sde:genform} are computed using the Milstein numerical scheme with uniform timestep $\Delta t = 1/N$ for any $N\ge 1$.
+The numerical discretizations of~\eqref{sde:genform} are computed using the Milstein numerical scheme\footnote{Note that in all three examples considered, the SDEs are with constant diffusion terms.
+For such SDEs, the Milstein scheme coincides with the Euler-Maruyama scheme.} with uniform timestep $\Delta t = 1/N$ for any $N\ge 1$.
 The observations of the process $u$ are equally spaced with observation time interval $\tau=1$, observation operator $H=1$, $\Gamma=0.1$ and the QoI $\varphi(x)=x$.

-To numerically verify assumptions~\ref{ass:A1} and~\ref{ass:A2star}, the following rates are estimated from $S$ independent copies of $\fDelta \mu_{n}^{\fell}[\varphi]$:
+To numerically verify assumptions~\eqref{ass:A1} and~\eqref{ass:A2star}, the following rates are estimated from $S$ independent copies of $\fDelta \mu_{n}^{\fell}[\varphi]$:

 We analyze the convergence rates of the methods by computing the time-averaged root-mean-squared error (RMSE).

 where $\{\mu_{.,i}^{*}[\varphi]\}_{i=1}^{S}$ are independent copies of $\mu_{.}^{*}[\varphi]$ for the specific methods (EnKF, MLEnKF, and MIEnKF).